| | | |

 Preheat your oven to the temperature on the package of your meatballs.

-Spray your pan with a nonstick cooking spray; heat oven to 350 degrees when the meatballs are done.
+Spray your pan with a nonstick cooking spray; heat the oven to 350 degrees when the meatballs are done.

 Once the meatballs are done cooking, cover the bottom of your casserole dish or pans with the meatballs.